flexudy-pipe/sentence-doctor/README.md

 Note how we always emphises on the word *attempt*.
 The current version of the model was only trained on **150K** sentences from the tatoeba dataset: https://tatoeba.org/eng.
 (50K per language -- En, Fr, De).
 Hence, we strongly encourage you to finetune the model on your dataset.
 We might release a version trained on more data.

+## 5. Datasets
+We generated synthetic data from the tatoeba dataset: https://tatoeba.org/eng.
+Randomly applying different transformations on words and characters based on some probabilities.
+The datasets are available in the data folder (where sentence_doctor_dataset_300K is a larger dataset with 100K sentences for each language).